 This doesn’t mean orthodontists will perform the work perfectly.
 It also doesn’t mean you need to choose an orthodontist over a dentist.
-It just means you should investigate the options thoroughly before choosing.
+It just means you should investigate the options thoroughly before choosing a provider.

 Invisalign Reviews & Ratings

 Before you make your final decision remember that a quick Google search can reveal a wealth of information from prior patients.
+Invisalign ratings depend on the success of each patient’s Invisalign journey.
 Simply type in your provider’s name and search for his or her ratings and reviews.
 Read each Invisalign review carefully.

-A provider’s experience is also important.
+A provider’s expertise is also important.
 Invisalign categorizes providers by the number of cases they handle.

 Here are the current categories and the associated number of cases per year.

 - General Provider – 10 Invisalign cases per year

 - Elite Provider – 300 cases including a minimum of 50 every 6 months